Call: 04 559 1000 | Email: welcome@melodica.ae

 Listen to your body!
 Feel whether the respective ballet exercises are good for you.
 When you feel the first signs of pain or discomfort, speak to your ballet teacher or a qualified physiotherapist.
 Of course, the same applies to injuries.
 Early treatment and rehabilitation can help ballet dance injuries heal faster and prevent long-term damage.

-ballet classes for kids and adults in Dubai with experienced instructors, offering comprehensive training in classical techniques and performance skills.
+ballet classes for kids and adults in Dubai with experienced instructors at our music school in Dubai, offering comprehensive training in classical techniques and performance skills.
 Explore Melodica Music Academy, which provides ballet classes in Dubai, for a supportive and enriching ballet experience.